Welcome to my master recipe process.

 *Please note: if you preheat your oven you do NOT need to preheat the pot.
 If you are using a cast iron Dutch oven, or heavy pot of any kind, you still don’t need to preheat the pot.
 Bake as per below and if when you lift the lid, the loaf seems a bit pale or blonde, put it back in the oven for 5-10 mins to brown.

-Below is a set of images showing the steps of my process:
+Below is a set of images showing the steps of my process but the video shows it better:

 For more information for your sourdough success, read my page about flour, check out more hints and tips for your sourdough making, see my baking timetables for fitting sourdough into your life, scoring your dough and storing your dough